 Are TOD signs allowed on interstate highways or expressways?

-No. TOD signs are restricted to secondary highways that are not classified as interstate highways or expressways.
+No. TOD signs are restricted to conventional or secondary highways that are not classified as interstate highways or expressways.

-How far away from the highway can a business be and still qualify?
+How far away from the highway can a facility be and still qualify?

 How can motorists find my facility if it is not visible at the highway intersection?